jrsousa2/Python/README.md

 *ML: Machine Learning.<br>
 *DL: Deep Learning.

-**Video created from the PPT deck created in Python (audio synced with ffmpeg).
+**Video created from the PPT deck created in Python (soundtrack added with ffmpeg).